Changes in 3.0

 Kdb+V3.0 has support for WebSockets according to RFC 6455, and has been tested with Chrome and Firefox.
 It is expected that other browsers will catch up shortly.

-A new type has also been added – Guid.
+A new type – Guid, type 2 – has been added.
 See Datatypes

 plisthas been removed.

-- date+time-timestamp, previously this resulted in datetime type which has been deprecated since V2.6.
+date+time results in timestamp type; previously date+time resulted in datetime type, which has been deprecated since V2.6.